An expert is a man who has made all the mistakes

 which can be made, in a very narrow field

 I was born in October 1973, in Strasbourg, France.
 I have witnessed the birth of personnal computing, video gaming, and internet.
 I am an entrepreneur; fond of Internet & new technologies; martial arts; muscle cars; gadgets of all sort; games; books; movies; music; cigars, food, good beers & wines, and fine spirits.
 I enjoy cracking jokes, especially in tense situations, and I don't like people who don't respect people, unfair situations, lack of commitment and lack of attention to the detail.
-I divorced in 2012, and I have the most fantastic boy, Gabriel, aged twelve.
+I divorced in 2012, and I have the most fantastic boy, Gabriel, aged fourteen.

 When I was 16, my first work experience was canning pickles as a summer job for a small local factory (Alelor).
 It was an experience I will never forget, and workers who do those hard jobs have my utmost respect, because it is all but easy!